Accessibility Statement

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.

-Any new PDFs or Word documents we publish will meet accessibility standards.
+The college aims that any new PDFs or Word documents published to the site will meet accessibility standards.

 Live video

-We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.
+We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations

 What we’re doing to improve accessibility